Uncharted 4: A Thief's End: Plot

-Several years before the events of the first game, Nate and Sam hunt for the treasure of pirate Henry Avery, who plundered a fortune during the 1695 Gunsway heist.
+Several years before the events of the first game, Nate and Sam hunt for Avery's treasure.
 Alongside Rafe, the Drake brothers infiltrate a Panamanian jail to access the former cell of Avery's first mate, where Nate discovers a hollow St. Dismas idol.
 When the prison warden who aided them demands a cut, Rafe impulsively kills him, triggering a frantic escape.
 Nate and Rafe successfully escape, but Sam is shot by guards and presumed dead.

-Fifteen years later, following the events of the previous game, Nate has retired in New Orleans with his wife Elena but misses the excitement of his old life.
+Fifteen years later, following the events of the previous game, Nate has retired in New Orleans with Elena but misses the excitement of his old life.
 He is visited by Sam, who survived the gunshots and has spent the intervening time incarcerated.
 He explains that he escaped with drug lord Hector Alcazar, who demands that Sam find Avery's treasure or be killed.
-Nate agrees to help Sam, lying to Elena that he has accepted a salvaging job in Malaysia which he had refused.
-Aided by Sully, the Drakes steal a duplicate Dismas idol from an illegal auction in Italy, bringing them into conflict with South African mercenary boss Nadine Ross and her employer, Rafe, who is still searching for Avery's treasure.
-A map inside the idol leads the Drakes to St. Dismas' cathedral in the Scottish Highlands.
-There, they discover a hidden temple and a map highlighting King's Bay in Madagascar.
+Nate agrees to help Sam, lying to Elena that he has accepted a salvaging job.
+Aided by Sully, the Drakes steal a duplicate Dismas idol from an illegal auction in Italy, bringing them into conflict with Nadine and her employer, Rafe, who is still searching for Avery's treasure.
+A map inside the idol leads the Drakes to St. Dismas's cathedral in the Scottish Highlands, where they discover a hidden temple and a map highlighting King's Bay in Madagascar.

 In King's Bay, the Drakes and Sully learn that Avery, Thomas Tew, and ten other pirate captains pooled their treasures.
-Following clues to a tower in the city, Nate uncovers a map to Libertalia, a fabled pirate utopia founded by the other captains.
-The group returns to their hotel to find Elena waiting.
+Nate uncovers a map to Libertalia, a fabled pirate utopia.
+The group return to their hotel to find Elena.
 Upset at Nate's deception and the appearance of Sam, whom Nate had never mentioned, Elena leaves.
 Nate sends Sully after her.
 The Drakes follow the map to an island and discover Libertalia.
 They find evidence of a civil war; the founders stole the city's treasure and moved it across the island to New Devon, an extravagant and well-fortified town built for them.
-The brothers are cornered by Rafe, who reveals that he released Sam from jail two years ago and that Sam's Alcazar story is a lie, he actually double-crossed Rafe to resume the search with Nate.
-Deciding that he needs Sam, Rafe prepares to shoot Nate; Sam shields him, but Nate is knocked off a cliff and falls unconscious.
+The brothers are cornered by Rafe, who reveals Sam lied: Alcazar died six months ago; Rafe released Sam from prison two years ago and Sam had actually double-crossed Rafe to resume searching with Nate.
+Rafe prepares to shoot Nate; Sam shields him, inadvertently knocking Nate off a cliff.